miles-akio/CECS326_Project1/README.md

-Miles Shinmachi
+Miles Shinmachi \n
-Alina Anwar
+Alina Anwar \n
-CECS 326 SEC 02
+CECS 326 SEC 02 \n
 CECS 326 - Project 1

 For Project 1, we tackled one problem at a time: